princeton-vl/CoqGym/README.md

 ### 4.1 Interacting with CoqGym

-`eval_env.py` enables the interactiong with the proofs in CoqGym.
+`eval_env.py` enables the interacting with the proofs in CoqGym.
 See [ASTactic/agent.py](ASTactic/agent.py) for examples.